leon4rd/test/README.md

-## What do you call a bear with no teeth?
-A gummy bear!
+## Some people eat light bulbs.
+They say it's a nice light snack.